 Body & Design

 The Omen 6 is made of basswood for the body.
-Next, it has a 24-fret bolt-on maple “Thin C”-shaped neck and a rosewood fretboard.
+Next, it has a 24-fret bolt-on maple “Thin C”-shaped bolt on maple neck and a rosewood fretboard.

 Its design is economic and even standard for affordable guitars.
 However, the finish and colors of this instrument could fool anyone to think this is a premium model.